deatheyes/MysqlProbe/README.md

 Data collected from slave or master will be reported in form of json.
 The report contains statistical items:

 * sql template: A sql template is a sql like text without constant condition value. eg. "select * from user where name=?".
-* overhead: The execution overhead.
+* latency: The execution latency.
 * timestamp: Request and response timestamps.
 * status: Wether sueecssed or not.